January 29, 2008

 Bye, 2007 - Welcome 2008!

 April 2007, I joined the Fellowship of the Free Software Foundation Europe.
 I also became involved in the development of Debian GNU/Linux with my first package, aufs, sponsored by Daniel Baumann.
 This was the starting point for my Debian stuff.
 Now I maintain 6 packages in Debian.
 One of the most interesting packages is gnome-app-install, which will be part of the gnome-desktop task (already added to tasksel’s list).
-Users will be able to install applications easily. ...
+Users will be able to install applications easily.
+It also activates the automatic codec installation, so users will be able to play most multimedia files easily. ...
 Read more 》

 Copyright © 2018-2020 Julian Andres Klode, articles licensed under CC BY-SA 4.0.